drbr/dotfiles/zsh/README.md

 source /path/to/dotfiles/zsh/zshrc
 ```

+# .inputrc

+The `inputrc` file isn't actually related to zsh, but enables other command-line
+utilities to use vim emulation.
+It should reside in `~/.inputrc` (as with most
+other config files, this can be done with a symlink).

 # Themes
 There are currently two "themes", which are basically just command prompt
 formatting.
 The "default" theme is nothing special, and the "vcs_info" theme